Payment Flow and Custom Development

 inlib/stripe/webhook-handlers.ts

-- Need to re-implement the benefit upgrade method, i.e.,
+- Need to re-implement benefit upgrade method, i.e.,

-- Need to re-implement the benefit upgrade method, i.e.,
+- Need to re-implement benefit upgrade method, i.e.,

 upgradeSubscriptionCredits